 Table 1 shows for each stock the allocation type and for each sector, the minimum and maximum attainment from 2011-2024 plus the number of years that the sector attained 50 and 90 percent attainment.
 For the five stocks that have changed from a formal (A21) to biennial allocation, this is noted in the "Allocation Type" column.
 On an individual species level, only two stocks (petrale sole and widow rockfish) have had 90 percent or greater trawl allocation attainment in a given year; whereas, the non-trawl sector has seen ten stocks with greater than 90 percent allocation attainment (shown in grey shaded cells in Table 1).
 Yet, for the non-trawl sector, some of these instances of high attainment have been for trawl dominant stocks (i.e., Am 21 stocks) where the allocations were incredibly low (e.g., darkblotched rockfish and longnose skate in 2011).
-For the majority of the stocks where the attainment exceeded 100 percent for the non-trawl sector, it was in the early years of Am 21 where several ACLs and resulting allocations in 2015 and 2016 (Table 21) which contributed to the Council considering changing the allocation in the 2017-2018 harvest specifications (A29).
+For the majority of the stocks where the attainment exceeded 100 percent for the non-trawl sector, it was in the early years of Am 21 where several ACLs and resulting allocations were low (e.g., canary, cowcod, darkblotched- see Table 21).
+Lingcod south of 40° 10' N. lat. exceeded the non-trawl allocations in 2015 and 2016 (Table 23) which contributed to the Council considering changing the allocation in the 2017-2018 harvest specifications (A29).